 TAKEAWAY: It’s important especially for end-to-end journeys to track your broadcasts.
 This will only help you better understand how to make your next one even better.

-Make sure you check out our COVID-19 (Coronavirus) Resources Hub with additional messaging templates for you customise to your needs as well as other resources.
+Make sure you check out our COVID-19 (Coronavirus) Resources Hub with additional messaging templates for you customize to your needs as well as other resources.